leanprover-community/duper/README.md

 Once that is complete, you can check that Duper has been successfully imported by confirming that the goal of `True` was proven by Duper.

-## Experimenting with Duper in a new project

-To use Duper in a new Lean 4 project, one option is to simply create a new project and then follow the steps described in the above section.
-But for users that just want to experiment with Duper, we have made [DuperDemo](https://github.com/JOSHCLUNE/DuperDemo), a repository that imports both Duper and Mathlib and can be used to easily experiment with Duper's capabilities.

 ## Using Duper

 Duper is a terminal tactic that will look at the current main goal and either solve it or throw an error.
 The syntax for invoking Duper in tactic mode is `duper [facts] {options}`.
 The `facts` argument is used to indicate which lemmas or propositions Duper should attempt to use to prove the goal, and the `options` argument is used to specify how Duper should be called.